About Elliot

 Elliot received his B.A. magna cum laude from Cornell University in 2008 and his J.D. cum laude from Tulane Law School in 2014.
 At Tulane, he served as Moot Court Chief Justice, Managing Editor of the Tulane Journal of Technology and Intellectual Property, and appellate moot court champion.
 Upon graduation, he was inducted into the Order of Barristers and received the Tulane 36 Award.

 Before law school, Elliot taught first- and second-graders at Einstein Elementary Charter School and Langston Hughes Academy in New Orleans as a Teach For America corps member.
-He also rode self-contained across America along the Adventure Cycling Association's 1976 Bicentennial route — a trip that left him with a lasting appreciation for American hospitality and the off-the-beaten-path corners of the country most people drive past.
+He also rode self-contained across America along the Adventure Cycling Association's 1976 Bicentennial route — the kind of trip that teaches you how much people will do for a stranger when the need is real.

 Notable Results & Firsts